suffisme/YoutubeDownloader/README.md

 - Inside ***videos*** folder, you'll find your downloaded video.
 ![](Screenshots/File_downloaded.png)

-Note : During searching and downloading, because of network strength, window title might show not responding.
-No need to panic, download/search won't interrupt and as soon as your search completes or video downloads, not responding label will be gone too.
+Note : During searching and downloading, because of low network strength, window title might show **Not Responding** label.
+No need to panic, download/search won't interrupt and as soon as your search completes or video downloads, **Not Responding** label will be gone too.

 ### Limitations
 - It might not work on some videos not having 720p mp4 as file format.
-- Don't have download bar.
+- It doesn't have download bar.

 ### Future Versions
 - List of Supported formats